mdreece/Quick-HDRI-Controls/README.md

  - Cache Size Limit: Limits the amount of space that proxy files can take up (in MB)
  - Clear Proxy Cache: Will clear/delete all proxy files and folders for HDRIs

-### Advanced Settings

- - More than likely these will not need to be adjusted.
-Compression using ZIP works well in both MacOS and Windows.
-The format option is for you to set the proxies to be HDR or EXR formats

 ### Batch Proxy Generation

 ![ScreenRecording_01-03-2025 15-02-29_1 2](https://github.com/user-attachments/assets/c262cce4-6b77-48f4-8ec7-08a037f4579b)